utr1903/newrelic-berlin-event-2023-02-16/README.md

      - The timestamp of the trace with errors and the timestamp of the log
      - The instance where the traces and logs are generated
    - Theoretically, those would be enough...
 For this dummy platform...
-     - In a very complicated environment with tons of microservices, it would be _searching for needle haystack_
+     - In a very complicated environment with tons of microservices, it would be _searching for needle in a haystack_
 2. The `INFO` logs seem to give you a nice overview of individual steps happening in each call.
 But even as you were looking for answers, you haven't started with them, ain't ya?
    - So for this environment, they seem to be mostly useless and disturbing